 Congratulations on your new home entertainment system, you lucky dog!
-However, if you are going to harness the powers of A/V components, you need to first understand how to establish your components in unison.
+You’ve shopped for stereo receivers for sale and now you want to harness the powers of your A/V components, but you need to first understand how to establish your components in unison.
 Otherwise, it would be like using a motor boat with oars.
 To make it easy to entertain with your new system, read the following tips from Guest Blogger, Dave Pattinson, who is an expert in the industry that works in a senior role designing bespoke home entertainment solutions.

 Of course, a great view is in the eye of the beholder, but experts have thought long and hard about the best spot to place a television to inspire the best viewing experience.
 To make it simple, consider the size of the screen and then multiply by 2.
 That’s how far (in feet) your chairs, the couch, and other seats should be away from the screen.
 Be sure to view the television from each seat; you don’t want a guest to have a bad viewing experience because they’re sitting on the end of the couch.